FriderickYu/Leetcode-Practice-Blog/Week 4/Februrary twenty-fourth.md

 ### Categories

 * Combination: like find the set of `k` numbers in `N` numbers according to certain rules.
 Ex: in `[1, 2, 3, 4]`, `[1, 2]`, `[1, 3]`, `[1, 4]`, `[2, 3]`, `[2, 4]`, `[3, 4]`
-* Cutting: how many ways a string can be cut according to certain ways
+* Partitioning: how many ways a string can be cut according to certain ways
 * Subset: how many eligible subsets are there in a set of N numbers
 * Permutation: how many ways we can arrange N numbers, according to certain ways
 * The board: N queens, Sudoku